Meet Our Therapists

 EMILY VANNORTWICK, M.A.

 There is no single approach to therapy that works for everyone.
-Keeping this in mind, I consider it an immense privilege to walk alongside my clients as we work together to find the best way to move toward positive growth, healing, and fulfilling relationships with others.
+Keeping this in mind, I work with each client to find the best way to move toward positive growth, healing, and fulfilling relationships with others.

 JENNIFER OSBORN, M.A.